orcasnet/activerecord-recursive_tree_scopes/README.md

 # ActiveRecord Recursive Tree Relations

-Using an ActiveRecord Relation, recursively query trees.
+Using an ActiveRecord relation, recursively query trees.

 Let's say you've got an ActiveRecord model `Employee` with attributes `id`, `name`, and `manager_id`.
 Using stock belongs_to and has_many relations it's